 These signs will help you know if you are in that situation:

 - Get into a new relationship quickly.
 It’s been only a few weeks since you broke up, and you are already in a new relationship.
-Finding someone and connecting to that person cannot happen that fast; the longer the wait, the fewer are the chances of having a rebound relationship.
+Finding someone and connecting to that person cannot happen that fast.
+The longer the wait, the fewer the chances of having a rebound effect in a relationship.
+Every person has their own time frame to process breakups and move on into a new relationship.

 - Ready to date anyone.
 You enter into a new relationship knowing that the opposite person is not the ‘real’ person you are looking for.
 But you get attracted to them as you get the attention and care.
 You like the attention and not the person.